 How to enter?

 To enter the Graduate Awards 2020, chefs should complete the entry form at http://bit.ly/CGCGrads20 as soon as possible.
-Entries will close on Friday 3rd April 2020.
-Chefs should keep the semi-finals date of Tuesday, 19th May 2020 free as well as the final exam date of Wednesday Thursday 3rd September 2020.
+Entries will close on Thursday 30th April 2020.
+Chefs should keep an eye on future announcements about the new semi-finals date as well as the final exam date.

 Latest Graduate Awards News

 28th Jan 2019

 03rd Sep 2018